Perhaps one of the most common questions that I get via telephone or e-mail on a regular basis goes something like this:

 More Sets, Less Reps

-Of course, I've seen examples of this in gyms everywhere, but I also think that these same trainers aren't helping any by the set/rep schemes they prescribe, particularly the traditional practice of employing the time-worn "three sets of ten" format with beginning clients.
+Of course, I've seen examples of this in gyms everywhere, but I also think that these same trainers aren't helping any by the set/rep schemes they prescribe, particularly the traditional practice of employing the time-worn "3 sets of 10" format with beginning clients.

 I realize that I'm challenging a sacred cow here, but follow me here for a moment.